 Running the engine with a low oil level can cause engine damage.
+This type of damage is not covered by the Distributor's Limited Warranty (page 56).

 4. Screw in the filler cap/dipstick securely.

 Engine Oil Recommendations

 Oil is a major factor affecting performance and service life.
 Use 4-stroke automotive detergent oil.